-Best Samsung Galaxy S20 Screen Protectors
+Best Galaxy S20 Screen Protectors

 Olixar’s tempered glass perfectly fits the entire phone while offering a guarantee that a case won’t pull up and ruin your screen protection.
 They achieve this using a curved piece of durable chemically strengthened and tempered glass.
 It has a nice black border to blend in with your Galaxy S20, but keep in mind that this glass has a circular cutout in the middle for the fingerprint scanner.
 So a small area of the screen will be open to the elements, dirt, and debris.

-5. AOLANDER 3D Tempered Glass
+5. amFilm Tempered Glass UK Kit (2-Pack)

+So far, most tempered glass screen protectors haven’t worked nearly as well as we expected and have terrible reviews.
+That said, the amFilm was the most popular glass for past Samsung devices, it has great reviews, and the new special adhesive and UV light curing process ensures it fits great, won’t come off, and the fingerprint scanner still works.

-If you’re looking for an affordable tempered glass screen protector for the Galaxy S20 consider AOLANDER.
-They offered one of the best protectors for the Galaxy Note 10+ and we love the easy install alignment tray that comes in the box.
-Additionally, this glass doesn’t have a cutout for the front camera, giving you complete and full screen protection.
+If you’re looking for an affordable tempered glass screen protector for the Galaxy S20 consider amFilm.
+It’s similar to the Whitestone but not nearly as expensive, yet you still get two protectors for one low price.
+I used amFilm on my S8, S9 and Note 10 Plus, so give it a try.

-6. Gadget Guard Black Flex Tempered Glass & Insurance
+6. Gadget Guard Black Flex Protector & Insurance

 Last but not least, we wanted to recommend something a little different.
 A protector that comes with screen replacement insurance.
-The Gadget Guard Black Ice Flex screen protector is a 3D curved tempered glass similar to Olixar and others on our list.
-It’ll absolutely keep your Galaxy S20 screen safe.
+The Gadget Guard Black Ice Flex screen protector is a 3D curved flexible film that’s more rugged than your typical cheap film.
+It should definitely keep your Galaxy S20 screen safe.

 Additionally, the company offers insurance and will help you pay for a screen replacement if the display breaks instead of the screen protector.
 You can buy the Gadget Guard outright, but if you choose the insured version at $59, which includes one year of insurance, reimbursing customers for up to $150 to replace a damaged screen.
 They even have a $250 option, but keep in mind there are limits and you have to register your device within a certain window.
 Still, it’s a nice option worth considering.

-We will continue to update this list of the best Samsung Galaxy S20 screen protectors as more become available.
+We will continue to update this list of the best Samsung Galaxy S20 screen protectors as more become available and we try them all ourselves.

 Featured